aedobbyn/postal/README.md

 ### Usage

-Supply an origin and, optionally, a destination zip as character.
+Supply an origin and, optionally, a destination zip to find their corresponding zone.

 ``` r
 library(usps)